 What is Jan Dítě's greatest aspiration after his release from prison?

-Discover the awards and nominations received by I Served the King of England.
-Explore the history of I Served the King of England and its cast and crew.
+Discover all the awards and nominations received by I Served the King of England, from Oscars to film festival honors.
+Learn how I Served the King of England and its cast and crew have been recognized by critics and the industry alike.

 Outstanding British Film